Xyclade/MachineLearning/Readme.md

     val mean = sortedTrainingRanks.map(x => x._2).sum / sortedTrainingRanks.length
 ```

 This gives us a list ```trainingRanks``` which contains all training emails and their respective ranks.
 Now how is this useful, since we want to rank new emails?
 The idea behind this is that sorting emails purely based on rank would not be really useful, as sorting on date is a way more intuitive way for sorting email.
 This is why we suggest placing a flag 'important' as a more intuitive way to represent important emails.
-In order to compute when this flag should be set you also need the ranks from the training set, and define a decision boundary..
+In order to compute when this flag should be set you also need the ranks from the training set, and define a decision boundary.

 For this decision boundary we choose the 'mean' of the sorted list.
 This might not work out well in practice, but since we cannot evaluate the actual importance of the emails as we are not the actual recipient, this is the best we can do.
 Usually the average might result in 50% ending up as important, but due to the structure of our data, this is not the case in this example.